Élisée Bastard: Anarchist militancy

 Following the 20 February bombings, likely committed by Désiré Pauwels, whom he knew, the police searched for and tried to arrest him, but were unsuccessful.
 He left a note at his home saying, 'I regret not being able to stay at home to receive you as you deserve, but my mistress, Liberty, demands me elsewhere'.
-Bastard was arrested the next day at Louis Duprat's bar.
+Bastard was arrested the next day at Louis Duprat's bar while joking with Léontine 'Titine' Borreman.
 He was not recognized by witnesses of the attack.

 Bastard was then targeted by the Trial of the Thirty, a political trial that mixed figures from anarchism in France with illegalists.
 The trial aimed to convict the anarchist defendants for being part of a common plot or conspiracy.
 Like almost all the accused, he was acquitted by the jury.

 Later years and death

 The anarchist then went to the United Kingdom, to London, before returning to France.
 In 1913, police noted his presence in Normandy, near Rouen, where he had become wealthy and was able to buy several properties, including a villa.
 However, he remained on file as a convinced anarchist and was reportedly seeking to undertake propaganda actions against the army.
 In 1917, while in Mougins with his wife, Gabrielle Marie Lemaire, he was still noted as a subscriber to a communist newspaper and a convinced anarchist.

 He died on 4 January 1957 in Bourganeuf.